brettmillerb/brettmillerb.github.io/_posts/2018-10-11-PSDay2018-A-One-Day-PowerShell-Conference-In-London.md

 ---
 title: PSDay 2018
-summary: One Day Powershell Conference in London
+summary: One Day PowerShell Conference in London

-excerpt_separator: <!--more-->

 tags:
 	- Powershell
+	- Conference
 	- PSDay
-	- Conference
-	- London
 ---

 I’m sat on the train back from London after PSDay 2018 reflecting on what was a really good conference, the sessions, the speakers but most of all the community and attendees of the conference.

 ### Sessions